xRET2pwn/xret2pwn.github.io/_posts/2022-04-26-Building-Token-Vault-Part0x02.md

 ## ListToken

-In ListToken function we will need to create just one more pointer, that pointer will hold the HeaderPtr data and do a simple loop to extract the whole token.
+In the ListToken function we will need to create just one more pointer, that pointer will hold the HeaderPtr data and do a simple loop to extract the whole token.

 ![7](/assets/img/posts/Building-Token-Vault-Part0x01/7.png)

-In the above screenshot we just check if the HeaderPtr is empty or not.
+In the above screenshot, we just check if the HeaderPtr is empty or not.

 If not we are going to that loop.

 ![8](/assets/img/posts/Building-Token-Vault-Part0x01/8.png)

-As you see at the end of the loop we move to other node by
+As you see at the end of the loop we move to another node by

 ```cpp
 CurrentNode = CurrentNode->Next;